-A: We set our initial offering price at \$10.00 per share, which will be the purchase price of our shares until twelve months after commencement of the offering.
-Thereafter, the per share purchase price will be adjusted every fiscal quarter and, as of January 1st, April 1st, July 1st and October 1st of each year, will be equal to the greater of (i) \$10.00 per share or (ii) our NAV divided by the number of shares outstanding as of the close of business on the last business day of the prior fiscal quarter.
+A: We set our initial offering price at \$10.00 per share, which was the purchase price of our shares until September 30, 2018.
+Thereafter, the per share purchase price is and has been adjusted every fiscal quarter and, as of January 1st, April 1st, July 1st and October 1st of each year, will be equal to our NAV divided by the number of shares outstanding as of the close of business on the last business day of the prior fiscal quarter (NAV per share).
+The per share purchase price for any shares that may be sold pursuant to the Plan will also be equal to the NAV per share.
+The per share price as of the date of this offering circular is \$7.01.
 If a material event occurs in between quarterly updates of NAV that would cause our NAV per share to change by 5% or more from the last disclosed NAV, we will disclose the updated price and the reason for the change in an offering circular supplement as promptly as reasonably practicable, and will update the NAV information provided on our website.
 See "Plan of Operation-Quarterly NAV Per Share Adjustments" for more details.